 2. Open "The PC" and right-click on the iPhone device and then select "Import pictures and videos".

-3. Select "Review, organize, and group items to import" option if you are transfer or importing images first time.
+3. Select "Review, organize, and group items to import" option if you are transferring or importing images first time.
 Or click "Import all new items now" if you have already transferred photos from your iPhone.
 Click Next.

 4. Click on "More Option" link to choose folders where you want import iPhone pictures and videos.
 Set folder for Pictures. click OK and then Next button.